Bcarey3/Raindrops-Game/ReadMe.txt

 Steps for making the game
 ==========================
 *Create an array of raindrops
-*Create Catcher
+*Create catcher
-*Make raindrops and Catcher interact
+*Make raindrops and catcher interact
-*Create Start screen
+*Create start screen
-*Create Game over (STop) screen
+*Create game over (stop) screen
 *Increase score when raindrop is caught
-*Decrease Score when raindrop is not caught and the raindrop disappears form the sceen
+*Decrease score when raindrop is not caught